Effective synchronization amid noise-induced chaos: Convergent distributions

 \section{Convergent distributions}

-The synchronization scheme proposed in Sec.~\ref{sec:sync} requires that $q_\A^{(k)}$ and $q_\B^{(k)}$ converge to the same distributions as $k\gg1$.
-In this section, we demonstrate this convergence quantitatively via the decay of the KLD to zero for $\Lambda>0$.
+The synchronization scheme proposed in Sec.~\ref{sec:sync} requires that $q_\A^{(k)}$ and $q_\B^{(k)}$ converge to the same distributions.
+In this section, we demonstrate this convergence quantitatively via the decay of the KLD to zero for $\Lambda>0$ after a finite number of kicks.